orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ---

-The Constraint-Led Approach lives or dies in practice design.
+The Constraints-Led Approach lives or dies in practice design.
 Theory alone doesn’t change how players learn — the gym does.

 The art lies in creating that design so that the right behaviors emerge *without* having to be commanded.